-Soak Ceiling Texture Brush
+1. Soak Ceiling Texture Brush

+With the exception of the orange peel and popcorn ceilings, all of the other textures use joint compound and corresponding brush to create the pattern.
 For brush textures, soak the brush in warm water for at least an hour, or overnight.
 This softens the bristles to create the right texture for your ceiling.

-Prepare the Surface
+2. Prepare the Surface

-Remove any loose ceiling texture from the old ceiling.
+Remove any loose ceiling texture from the old ceiling and repair holes.
 I usually find that if you can get under it with a putty knife, it will come off pretty easily.

-Apply Joint Compound
+3. Apply Joint Compound

 The technique will vary slightly with what texture you are trying to match, but here are the basics.